JoeTester1965/airbandtuner/README.md

 Will autoscan and tune into the most powerful AM broadcast up in the skies for a large frequency range wherever you tune your RTL dongle.

-Audio can be heard remotely over the Internet as well as on the default target audio port.
+Audio can be heard remotely over the Internet as well as on the devices audio port.

 # Using